bihor/fp_newsletter/Documentation/Configuration/Index.rst

 Note*: only a check via browser is made for the optional required fields.

-Note**: you need an own page for the unsubscription! unsubscribeUid should be defined therefore.
+Note**: you need an own page for the unsubscription/edit! unsubscribeUid/editUid should be defined therefore.

 Note***: this page is used too, if doubleOptOut=0. unsubscribeMessageUid is not used if doubleOptOut=0.

 Note°: this works only at the unsubscription.

 Note°°: comma separated list.
 E.g. 1,3.
 Without space.
+Required!

 Note°°°: the default value was changed from 0 to 1 in version 3.0.0 and even when L=0 0 will be added from version 3.0.0 to the email-templates when email.dontAppendL=0.